kingsword09/tauri-plugins-workspace/README.md

 - [ios-network-detect](/packages/tauri-plugin-ios-network-detect): A plugin that detects iOS network permission status and automatically displays an authorization sheet when network access is not granted.
 - [mobile-onbackpressed-listener](/packages/tauri-plugin-mobile-onbackpressed-listener): A plugin that provides back button press event listener for mobile applications.
+- [android-package-install](/packages/tauri-plugin-android-package-install): A plugin that provides apk install for android applications.
 - More plugins coming soon...

 ## 📦 Installation